Yachad equips Jewish teens to deepen their appreciation for the diversity of Jewish life as they develop the skills of

 - Connect to New York area Jewish community leaders and activists

-For the 2015 Tzedek trip, we partnered with organizations such as Repair the World, New York Cares, Volunteers of America, Midnight Run, Metropolitan Council on Jewish Poverty, and other partner agencies.
+In the past we have partnered with organizations such as Repair the World, Midnight Run, Metropolitan Council on Jewish Poverty, and other partner agencies.
 The service opportunities are impactful, diverse, and are all paired with processing/learning sessions to provide contextualization for the entire experience.

 Participants will earn at 15-20 hours of volunteer credit for full participation in this trip that can be used to fulfill requirements of their schools or organizations at home.
 Tel Yehudah will provide documentation of service hours to all participants at the conclusion of the summer season.

 Sleeping accomodations: The group will stay at the Metrowest JCC along with the Tzilum trip participants, in spacious, carpeted group rooms that will be separated by gender.
 Participants bring sleeping bags and optional sleeping pads for their stay.
 Participants will also have access to locker rooms equipped with showers, toilets, and sinks for their use each night and morning.

 NOTE: The Tzedek Expedition will require an additional $150 charge for teens who choose and are selected to participate in this Expedition.

 Between trips and out-of-camp adventures, special days and Shabbat, a “typical day” at TY is not so typical.
 But this is what a “day in the life” of Yachad might look like: